hortonworks/cloudbreak/docs/index.md

 - *GET*: Describes the cloud resources by communicating with the cloud provider.

+- *PUT*: Updates the cloud resources by communicating with the cloud provider.

 When connecting a new cloud provider, the `CloudPlatform` enum that holds the providers should be extended first.
 It is used to find the implementations when a request arrives.
 The main idea is the same behind every method: deal with the database calls in the controller, then call the correct implementation that communicates with the cloud platform.
 This enables the connectors to be detached from the repository calls, so they should only deal with the communication with the providers.